-Choose between bitget y BingX This involves comparing two exchanges highly focused on active trading.
-Both were founded in 2018Both offer spot, derivatives, copy trading and performance products, and both have grown outside the more traditional axis formed by Binance, Coinbase or Kraken.
+Choosing between Bitget y BingX implies comparing two exchanges very focused on active trading.
+Both were born in 2018, both offer spot, derivatives, copy trading, and yield products, and both have grown outside the more classic axis formed by Binance, Coinbase, or Kraken.

 BingX

-Overview: Two exchanges designed for active users
+Overview: Two exchanges built for active users

-| Exchange | Maker fees | Taker fees | cryptos | Payment methods |
+| Exchange | Maker fees | Taker fees | Cryptos | Payment Methods |

 |---|---|---|---|---|